looker-open-source/looker-load-testing/nuke-from-orbit/README.md

         $ git clone https://github.com/JCPistell/looker-load-testing.git
         $ cd looker-load-testing/nuke-from-orbit

-3. Modify the contents of `docker-image/locust-tasks/tasks.py` to suit your testing criteria.
+3. **Very Important!** Modify the contents of `docker-image/locust-tasks/tasks.py` to suit your testing criteria

+> The example `tasks.py` outlines a standard dashboard rendering performance test.
+Near the top of the file you will
+> want to modify the `SITE` and `DASH_ID` variables to match the Looker instance you are testing and the relevant
+> dashboard id.
+Different testing goals will require specific test code - Locust is flexible enough to handle just about
+> any kind of test you can think of!

 4. Build docker image and store it in your project's container registry.
 Note this command assumes you are in the `nuke-from-orbit` directory.